 Content Marketing Specialist @ Urban Adventures.
 Writer, editor, traveller, magazine lover, craft beer taster, armchair Everest expert, and all around clumsy adventuress.

 Admit it: you secretly wanted to suit up with Egon and the gang when you were a kid.
+(Or with Patty just last year because Leslie Jones is everyone’s dream bestie.)
 And even though it’s been years since you confessed to needing a nightlight, you still love getting too scared to sleep by those ghost tales told around a campfire.

 If spirits and spells are your thing, here are six haunted cities where you can scare yourself silly.
 (Urban Adventures accepts no liability for nightmares and heebie jeebies.)